Water Rates & Charges

 Click here for charts, in English and Spanish, with water service and water usage charges.

 The Water Usage Charge is based on how much water is used.
-The charge is $2.02 per one Ccf, or 100 cubic feet, or 748 gallons).
-The average single family customer that uses 15 Ccf of water per quarter has a water usage charge of $30.30 per quarter.
+The charge is $2.08 per Ccf, or 100 cubic feet, which is equal to 748 gallons.
+The type of water meter we use measures water in Ccf.

 The Water Service Charge is based on the size of the water meter.
 Meters sized 5/8" or 3/4" are used in single family homes and duplexes.
 Commercial and industrial meters range from 1" to 12".
 See the charts above or below for the charge per meter size.